ProactiveProgrammers/structured-types-starter/writing/reflection.md

 ## Program Understanding

-### TODO: Explain every component of the following function signature
+### Explain every component of the following function signature

+TODO: Provide a detailed response to this question

 `def compute_intersection(tuple_one: Tuple[Any, ...], tuple_two: Tuple[Any, ...]) -> Tuple[Any, ...]:`

-### TODO: Why does the `compute_intersection` function return different outputs depending on its inputs?
+### Why does the `compute_intersection` function return different outputs depending on its inputs?

+TODO: Provide a detailed response to this question

-### TODO: Explain every component of the following function signature
+### Explain every component of the following function signature

+TODO: Provide a detailed response to this question

 `def apply_to_each(values: List[int], function: Callable) -> None`

-### TODO: Why does the `apply_to_each` function not need to return a list?
+### Why does the `apply_to_each` function not need to return a list?

+TODO: Provide a detailed response to this question